November 5: Today in Royal History

 November 5, 1660 – Death of Lucy Hay, Countess of Carlisle, favorite of Queen Henrietta Maria, wife of King Charles I of England, at Little Salisbury House in London, England; buried in the Percy family vault at St. Mary the Virgin Churchyard in Petworth, West Sussex, England

 Probably the inspiration for the character of Milady de Winter in The Three Musketeers by Alexandre Dumas, in 1626, Lucy was appointed Lady of the Bedchamber to Queen Henrietta Maria, wife of King Charles I, who had succeeded to the throne the previous year.
-Lucy soon became a favorite of the queen, was a popular figure at court, and started to engage in court intrigues.
+Lucy soon became the queen’s favorite, was a popular figure at court, and started to engage in court intrigues.
 During the Second English Civil War between the Parliamentarians (Roundheads) and the Royalists (Cavaliers), Lucy sided with the Royalists.
 She maintained communication with Charles, Prince of Wales (the future King Charles II), and served as an intermediary between the scattered bands of royalists and Queen Henrietta Maria.
-In 1649, Lucy was arrested due to her actions and imprisoned in the Tower of London and was released on bail the following year but she never regained her influence in royal circles.
+In 1649, Lucy was arrested and imprisoned in the Tower of London due to her actions.
+She was released on bail the following year but never regained her influence in royal circles.
 She died of a stroke at the age of 61, soon after the monarchy was restored.

 Unofficial Royalty: Lucy Hay, Countess of Carlisle, favorite of Queen Henrietta Maria, wife of King Charles I of England